retospect/microweldr/README.md

 A Python package that converts SVG files to Prusa Core One G-code for plastic "spot" welding applications.
 The package processes SVG vector graphics and generates G-code that creates weld spots along the paths without extruding any plastic material.

-**🖥️ NEW: Unified Command Interface** - All functionality consolidated into a single `microweldr` command with subcommands for testing, calibration, framing, and welding operations.
+**NEW: Unified Command Interface** - All functionality consolidated into a single `microweldr` command with subcommands for testing, calibration, framing, and welding operations.

 **Optimized for Prusa Core One**: Includes chamber temperature control (M141/M191), proper bed dimensions (250×220×270mm), CoreXY-specific settings, and **layed back mode** *(currently not working)* - designed for when your printer is positioned on its back (door pointing up) so liquids can be pipetted into pouches and gravity holds them in place before heat sealing.